jking100/JJT_UTSA_Hackathon_2024/Intermediate/README.md

 In order to link a US county to each of the monarch sightings obtained from Journey North, we used a LLM programmatically as suggested in the problem statement.
-Three python scripts were created to complete this task.
+Four python scripts were created to complete this task.

 **advanced_year_download.py** - generates a CSV dataset of all adult monarch sightings from Journey North HTML pages into a master file, distills the master file into a dataset containing US sightings only, and finally creates a dataset containing only the unique city/state combinations from the US sightings dataset.